ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 This section provides high-level recommendations on how the KDC can rekey a group by means of a more efficient and scalable group rekeying scheme, e.g., {{RFC2093}}{{RFC2094}}{{RFC2627}}.
 That is, each rekeying message might be, and likely is, intended to multiple target group members, and thus can be delivered to the whole group, although possible to decrypt only for the actual target group members.

 This yields an overall lower number of rekeying messages, thus potentially reducing the overall time required to rekey the group.
 On the other hand, it requires the KDC to provide and use additional administrative keying material to protect the rekeying messages, and to additionally sign them to ensure source authentication (see {{one-to-many-rekeying-protection}}).
-Typically, this pays off in large-scale groups, where the introduced performance overhead is less than what experienced by rekeying the group in a point-to-point fashion (see {{point-to-point-rekeying}}).
+Typically, this pays off in large-scale groups, where the introduced performance overhead is less than the one experienced by rekeying the group in a point-to-point fashion (see {{point-to-point-rekeying}}).

 The exact set of rekeying messages to send, their content and format, the administrative keying material to use to protect them, as well as the set of target group members depend on the specific group rekeying scheme, and are typically affected by the reason that has triggered the group rekeying.
 Details about the data content and format of rekeying messages have to be defined by separate documents profiling the use of the group rekeying scheme, in the context of the used application profile of this specification.